Plombo/vcromclaim/README.md

   for the VC emulator.
 Only a block of about 8-10 bytes of Mario Tennis is incorrect.
 Ogre Battle has incorrect bytes appearing seemingly randomly across the file.
-* TurboGraphx CD, Commodore 64 and VC Arcade games cannot be extracted at this time.
+* TurboGrafx CD, Commodore 64 and VC Arcade games cannot be extracted at this time.
-* Save games for Sega Master System, Turbographx 16/CD, and Famicom Disk System are not extracted at this time.
+* Save games for Sega Master System, Turbografx 16/CD, and Famicom Disk System are not extracted at this time.

 Credits